Florida Stories: A Walking Tour of Pensacola

-The tour starts at the three-story T.T.
-Wentworth Jr. Florida State Museum, in the former City Hall built in 1908.
+The tour starts at the three-story Pensacola Museum of History, in the former City Hall built in 1908.
 The quirky collection here includes a 450-year-old anchor and a petrified cat.

 Plaza Ferdinand VII underscores Pensacola’s Colonial history under both the British and Spanish, ending in 1821 when Andrew Jackson and his troops marched across this ground to receive the Spanish flag transferring Florida from Spain to the United States.

 Beneath the surface of today’s Seville Square lie the remains of structures from Pensacola’s colonial history from 1756 to 1821, including Apalachee Indians who moved here in 1761 after Creeks burned their mission towns, and the British Fort of Pensacola, built by the British in 1775, which enclosed several earlier versions of the fort, including the original Spanish Fort San Miguel.